Policy and Procedure Name:

 l.

-If an additional allowance(s) has been recommended on a C-9 and BWC has
+If an additional allowance has been requested on a properly signed Motion

-not published an initial claim decision yet, the condition(s) is treated as a
+(C-86) and BWC has not published an initial claim decision yet, Claims Services

-allowed, but cannot be denied because it was not requested by the IW).
-C-9
+was not requested by the IW).
+C-9 recommendations received prior to initial

-recommendations received prior to initial determination are not treated as an
+determination are not treated as an additional allowance request.

-m.
-If a subsequently
+n.
+If a

-requested condition(s) is filed during the appeal period of the initial
+subsequently requested condition is filed during the appeal period of the

-refer to the Additional
+staff may refer to the Additional

 Allowance policy and procedure.

-n.
+o.
 Claims

 claim investigation and the evidence in the file.
-Claims services staff will
+Claims Services staff will

-used to make the claim determination.
+note the documentation and rationale used to make the claim determination in

 i.